magento/devdocs/guides/v2.1/release-notes/tech_bull_USPS-patch-Sept2017.md

 1) Navigate to `app/code/core/Mage/Usa/Model/Shipping/Carrier/Usps.php`.

-2) Search the `Usps.php` file for `method-to-code`.
-Within that code block, you'll see `First-Class Mail Parcel`.
+2) Search for the string `First-Class Mail Parcel`.
+This files by default contains two occurrences of this string.

-3) Replace `First-Class Mail Parcel` with `First-Class Package Service - Retail`.
+3) Replace all the occurrences of `First-Class Mail Parcel` with `First-Class Package Service - Retail`.

 4) Save your changes to `Usps.php`.

-5) In the Magento Admin, refresh your shipping methods, and select this new "Allowed Methods".
+5) Flush the Magento cache.

 **If you've implemented the temporary workaround, you'll need to delete it before you can install the patch.**